alexisCata/terraform_ansible_deploy/README.md

-I started first with an ansible script placed at /provision_old to deploy the Django project directly with Ansible but finally I decided to discard it because nowadays is not a proper way to deploy a project, so I do it with Docker, but anyways only use Docker is not be the best option, so I recommend to use some COEs like Kubernetes, Docker Swarm or Mesos.
+_Note: I started first with an ansible script placed at /provision_old to deploy the Django project directly with Ansible but finally I decided to discard it because nowadays is not a proper way to deploy a project, so I do it with Docker, but anyways only use Docker is not be the best option, so I recommend to use some COEs like Kubernetes, Docker Swarm or Mesos._

 ## Dependencies